Krayons/twitterclone/README.md

 Assumptions:
 * Textfile for users and tweets can fit in memory.
 * Usernames are ascii and are only valid is they are contain only A-Z,a-z,0-9
-* If the users file has a single user multiple times only the latest one will be assumed correct
+* If the user's file has a single user multiple times only the latest one will be assumed correct